-How to make a fall wreath for the front door with an embroidery hoop.
+How to make a simple fall hoop wreath with sunflowers for the front door with an embroidery hoop (plus a video tutorial).

-I’ve had a love affair with my hanging basket for the past several seasons (you can see some of my creations here and here).
-This time I thought I’d ditch the basket and really change it up with something that is very simple in design.
+I’ve had a love affair with my hanging basket for the past several seasons (like my American flag basket) but I thought I’d ditch the basket and really change it up with something simple in design.

 So let’s get right to the supply list and how-to.

-Supplies to create a simple fall front door wreath
+Supplies to create a simple fall hoop wreath